DarkC0der-0/oauth2-auth-server/README.md

-# User Management System
+# OAuth2 Auth Server

 ## Overview

-The User Management System is a comprehensive authentication and authorization platform designed to manage users, roles, and permissions.
+The OAuth2 Auth Server is a comprehensive authentication and authorization platform designed to manage users, roles, and permissions.
 It includes a FastAPI backend for handling API requests, a PostgreSQL database for storing user data, Redis for caching and rate limiting, and a React frontend served via Nginx for the user interface.
 The system supports multi-factor authentication (MFA) and audit logging for critical actions.

 ## Features
 - User authentication and authorization